stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 * _R_ is the component type of the resultant array, e.g. `VkDeviceQueueCreateInfo`.

-* And _identity_ provides an instance of the structure used to allocate the array.
+* And _identity_ is an instance of the structure used to allocate the array.

 The `populate` method 'fills' an element of the array from the corresponding domain object (generally implemented as a hidden helper method on the domain class).
 Note that this implementation uses an iterator over the incoming data since there is no simple means of instantiating a generic array and using a simpler loop to walk both.